 - Pay outside websites to grow your channel

 You can catch more flies with honey than vinegar is an apt adage for this situation.
 If you want to grow your community, you’ll need to branch out.
 A few things that will help with growth are:

 - Interacting with other streamers and sharing the love by hosting them on your channel

 - Join a streaming community of like-minded individuals

 - Holding giveaways to loyal followers.
 Try to keep these to a minimum to not attract the freeloaders mentioned above

 - Uploading your videos to other platforms like Vimeo or YouTube

-- Posting your thoughts and opinions on gaming websites
+- Posting your thoughts and opinions on gaming websites (under a recognizable handle)